 - TCP ports required for connecting to the ControlUp Monitors:

-- If you use one of the following proxy authentication methods, these are supported for Solve: Negotiate Proxy; Basic Proxy; NTLM Proxy - if you want to use NTLM authentication for the proxy server, contact our support team to assist with the required prerequisites.
+- If you use one of the following proxy authentication methods, these are supported for Solve: Negotiate proxy or Basic proxy.
+NTLM-based proxy authentication is not supported.

 Manage ControlUp Monitors